 1. Ricky is eligible for awards amounting in $14,065 for the school year based on Financial Aid Office calculations.
 Ricky is then awarded a Federal Pell Grant of $5,550.
 His remaining eligibility is now 8,515 (14065 – 5550 = 8515).

-It is NIC policy to initially award all students their maximum eligibility.
-Because Ricky is a dependent, freshman he is eligible for $3,500 in Subsidized Loans and $2,000 in unsubsidized loans for a total of $5,500.
+It is NIC policy to initially award all students their maximum eligibility in a subsidized loan.
+Also, for the sake of this example, let's assume Ricky has been awarded an unsubsidized loan based on his submission of an Request for Additional Loans Form.
+Because Ricky is a dependent freshman student he is eligible for $3,500 in Subsidized Loans and $2,000 in unsubsidized loans for a total of $5,500.

-It is also NIC policy to have a maximum award of $2,000.00 in federal or state work study.
+It is also NIC's policy to award a maximum work study award of $2,000.

-If Jenny decided to decline her subsidized and/or accept a lesser amount of $4,500 in addition to declining her unsubsidized Loan she would have remaining need and could be awarded work study.
+If Jenny decided to decline all or a portion of her student loans she would have remaining eligibility and could be awarded work study.